 This consumer optimism comes just in time for the EOFY sales, giving businesses the opportunity to ride high on the wave of favourable economic conditions for sales growth.

 ANZ Chief Economist Warren Hogan said, “The initial positive reaction of Australians to last week’s Budget is great news for the economic outlook.
 In contrast to last year’s Budget, consumer sentiment has risen in both the lead-up to and the immediate period after Budget night.
 The 3.6% weekly rise in measured confidence is almost twice the average weekly move of 2.0%, which indicates to us that the Budget impact has been strongly positive.”

-Credit card comparisons on Mozo - page last updated September 24, 2020
+Credit card comparisons on Mozo - last updated November 24, 2020